 We’re so glad that in recent years, women and fashion have acknowledge that thinness is not the only standard of beauty.
 Thanks to ladies like Ashley Graham, Denise Bidot, Beyonce, Nicki Minaj, and Tess Holliday, beauty standards are finally starting to incorporate models that reflect the way women around the world really look.

 Though the bridal industry is still dominated with ethereal, waif-like models parading down the catwalk, there are designers who recognize that the world is a much bigger place.
 Designers like Alfred Angelo, Allure Bridals, Mori Lee, Roz la Kelin, Sydney´s Closet, and IGIGI are the best brands to explore for real girls with real girl curves.
-Check out our gallery of these designers in our Plus-Size Wedding Dresses for 2016.

 Though the world of fashion is changing, it can still be hard for full-figured brides to feel that the wedding dress of their dreams is out there – but it is!
 With helpful sources like Pretty Pear Bride and Offbeat Bride’s Plus Size page.